 The good news is that BDD is highly treatable with cognitive-behavioral techniques provided in The BDD Workbook in a step-by-step, easy-to-follow format.
 OCD experts Claiborn and Pedrick guide you through a proven intervention plan that helps you recognize your distorted self-perception and come to terms with how it leads you to self-inflicted emotional and physical pain.
 Exercises, charts, and worksheets help you to develop a healthier response to your body and a more balanced self-image.
 The book provides information about BDD-related eating disorders and the special problems of children with self-image issues.
 It also offers suggestions to help you gain support from family members, medical professionals, and support groups.

 This book has been awarded The Association for Behavioral and Cognitive Therapies Self-Help Seal of Merit — an award bestowed on outstanding self-help books that are consistent with cognitive behavioral therapy (CBT) principles and that incorporate scientifically tested strategies for overcoming mental health difficulties.
 Used alone or in conjunction with therapy, our books offer powerful tools readers can use to jump-start changes in their lives.

 James Claiborn, PhD, ABPP, is a psychologist in private practice specializing in OCD and related disorders.
-He is a diplomate of the American Board of Professional Psychology, and a diplomate and Founding Fellow of the Academy of...
+He is a member of the Scientific Advisory Board of the International OCD Foundation and has presented internationally on OCD, cognitive...
 Read more

 Cherry Pedrick, RN, is a freelance writer with over twenty year's experience as a nurse who is dedicated to helping people make positive changes in their physical, mental and spiritual lives.
 In 1994 she was diagnosed with obsessive...
 Read more